 In 2011, after Pittsburgh lost to the Green Bay Packers, the Steelers Super Bowl apparel went to Zambia, Armenia, Nicaragua, and Romania.

 Beginning in 2015, after 19 years with World Vision, the NFL started working with Good360.
 After New England defeated Seattle in Super Bowl XLIX, Seahawks gear was distributed in Azerbaijan and Georgia.

-It's too early to say where this year's Patriots or Falcons merchandise will end up.
-In 2016, Good360 chief marketing officer Shari Rudolph told mental_floss that details about the products available for donation will be sent to Good360 in about a week after the Super Bowl ends.
+In 2016, Good360 chief marketing officer Shari Rudolph told Mental Floss that details about the products available for donation will be sent to Good360 about a week after the Super Bowl ends.
 They'll notify their nonprofit partners and determine who needs what.
 Beginning this year, Good360 will also handle the discarded MLB clothing.

 "Once they request the product, it is shipped to a domestic location and stored within their facilities until they have enough product (through Good360 and other sources) to fill a container," Rudolph said.
 "Then it is shipped overseas and distributed to people in need."

 Fans of the World Series team that comes up short can take heart: At least the spoils of losing will go to a worthy cause.

 An earlier version of this story appeared in 2009.
 Additional reporting by Jake Rossen.

 All images courtesy of World Vision, unless otherwise noted.

 January 22, 1989: The San Francisco 49ers edge out the Cincinnati Bengals 20-16 to become the National Football League champions at Super Bowl XXIII at Joe Robbie Stadium in Miami, Florida.
 It was a thrilling game, tied at the half—a Super Bowl first—and decided only in the closing moments with a successful pass from 49ers star quarterback Joe Montana.
 There was enough action to keep any football fan’s mind occupied for days.